nickluong-dev/Excel-Instruction-Guide/docs/index-match/why-index-match.md

 # Why should I use INDEX MATCH?

-Many Excel professionals use INDEX MATCH due to multiple advantages it has over a similar function called VLOOKUP.
+Many Excel professionals use **INDEX MATCH** due to multiple advantages it has over a similar function called **VLOOKUP**.

 ## Limitations of VLOOKUP

-There is an Excel function called VLOOKUP that also allows you to look up data in a table.
+There is an Excel function called **VLOOKUP** that also allows you to look up data in a table.
 However, it has a few limitations:

 * It can only be used with data that is arranged vertically.